nathan-hendratno/CPSC-481-Project/README.md

 - Reach the end of the maze to finish
 - AI will replay the optimal route using A*
 - A score screen compares player path vs optimal path
+- Result data would be logged into a CVS File

+Dataset location: C:/Users/.../AppData/LocalLow/CompanyName/GameName/run_data.csv

 ## If you want to open in Unity editor